cloudmesh-community/fa18-523-71/project-report/report.md

 ![Confusion Matrix of Model2](images/model2.PNG){#fig:m2ConfusionMatrix}

 ### Model 3
 XGBOOST model was applied to the complete cleaned final dataset that had missing value treatment and outlier treatment done on it.
-With XGBOOST, while the accuracy dipped the f1 score improved with the number of true positive cases for the defaulter increasing  double fold
+With XGBOOST, while the accuracy dipped the f1 score improved with the number of true positive cases for the defaulter increasing  double fold.

 ![Confusion Matrix of Model3](images/model3.PNG){#fig:m3ConfusionMatrix}

 ### Model 4